 Once your puppy is vaccinated, you can start taking them on short walks.
 The general rule of thumb for walking puppies is to walk five minutes per month of age.

 For example, if your puppy is eight months old, you should walk them for about forty minutes per day.
 This can be one long walk or split into multiple brief outings to better suit your schedule and their stamina.
+How far can a puppy walk?

 Remember, the idea is to walk until they are tired, not until you are tired.
 As your pup matures, you can work to slowly increase their stamina and take them on the long day walks you’ve been dreaming of.
+How many times should I walk my dog?

 For dogs showing signs of mobility issues, it may be better to break that 30 minutes into 2-3 shorter walks throughout the day, giving them a chance to rest in between.

 Keeping to the same routes may also be useful for senior dogs who are suffering from some cognitive or directional issues.
 Familiarity will become your old dog’s best friend!
-Stick to your neighborhood, local parks, and similar landmarks to help keep your dog from getting confused, overwhelmed, or scared on your walk.
+Stick to your neighbourhood, local parks, and similar landmarks to help keep your dog from getting confused, overwhelmed, or scared on your walk.

 Over walking your dog can lead to injury, especially as they approach their senior years, but not providing enough exercise can be harmful too.
 If you aren’t sure of your dog’s limitations, start small and slowly work your way up to a more active routine.